Lomacar/Ewok/README.md

 ### Working with native web components shouldn't be complicated.
 Ewok.js is a small library with no dependencies that makes web components — a.k.a. custom elements — simple and fun.

-Taking advantage of modern browser capabilities, Ewok allows you to design an entire component (markup, styling, and scripting) within a single template tag.
+Ewok allows you to design an entire component (markup, styling, and scripting) within a single template tag.
 This allows for a "Single File Component" (SFC) approach.

+⚠ Warning: Ewok is in early development right now and subject to breaking changes.

 - - -